jefferykclam/jefferykclam.github.io/_posts/2021-08-21-Tensor-factorization.md

 &= \underbrace{- H(Q) - \mathbb{E}_Q[ \log p(Y, \mathcal{S} \ \vert \ \mathcal{H})]}_{ELBO} + \text{constant}
 \end{align}
 $$

 We can minimize the KL divergence by maximizing the $ELBO$.
 Maximizing $ELBO$ can be achieved by coordinate ascent method.

+By the mean-field assumption on the posterior approximation $Q$ and the choice of the prior distribution,